shader-slang/spec/proposals/039-extended-custom-derivatives.md

 The current approach uses decorators (e.g. `[BackwardDerivativeOf(func)]`) to link related functions together, but this is limited in flexibility.
 Our auto-diff backend allow much more flexible derivatives to be defined, but there is no language mechanism to leverage this.

-The new version proposes a way to define custom derivatives that:
-1. can provide separate forward and backward passes separately by returning continuations from the forward pass that can store captured intermediate values.
+The new version proposes custom derivatives that can run the forward and backward passes separately by returning continuations that can store captured intermediate values.
-2. can, like types, be defined conditionally on type constraints.

 For example:
 ```slang